 On 13 January, 1833, Father John McEnroe, who was later appointed chaplain at the notorious Norfolk Island penal settlement, granted Honora permission to marry James Winstanley, who had arrived per Malabar in 1819 with a sentence of 14 years.
 The marriage did not eventuate and James married Priscilla Woodford around June that same year.

-Honora began the return journey from the Moreton Bay penal settlement with her other two children on 9 May 1839 after it was decided to close it to make way for settlers.
-Her sentence was not shortened and she was returned to Darlinghurst Gaol on 22 May, 1839.
-William had a Ticket of Leave for the Parramatta district granted on 1 December 1833 and was successful in having this altered from Parramatta to the Patricks Plains district on 18 November 1837.
+Honora began the return journey from the Moreton Bay with her other two children on 9 May 1839 after it was decided to close the penal settlement to make way for settlers.
+Her sentence was not shortened and she was returned to Darlinghurst Gaol on 22 May 1839.
+William had a ticket of leave for the Parramatta district granted on 1 December 1833 and was successful in having this altered from Parramatta to the Patricks Plains district on 18 November 1837.
 This was after Honora had been transported to Moreton Bay.
 The family was reunited when Helen returned to her father’s care in August 1842.

 The Female Factory provided a report on 19 December 1842 and Honora was granted a Certificate of Freedom on 17 February 1843.
-Sadly, on 8 September 1843 she was sentenced to three months in Sydney Gaol for attempting to pass a brass token as a guinea, and was dealt with under the Vagrant Act.
+On 8 September 1843 she was sentenced to three months in Sydney Gaol for attempting to pass a brass token as a guinea and was dealt with under the Vagrant Act.

-By 1854 the family had moved to the Bathurst area.
-William died on 7 August 1854 in Bathurst.
+By 1854 the family had moved to the Bathurst area, where William died on 7 August 1854.
 Honora was left to manage on her own and she became a victim of theft herself in later years when she had horses stolen.
-The New South Wales Police Gazette, 1854-1930 reported on 12 April 1860 that ‘Stolen in the month of March last, the property of Honora Bagnell of Campbells River – a dark bay mare, branded Wll over rear shoulder, blaze in face in shape of T on top; a black horse branded Wll near shoulder; and two dark bay fillies, unbranded.
+The New South Wales Police Gazette reported on 12 April 1860: ‘Stolen in the month of March last, the property of Honora Bagnell of Campbells River – a dark bay mare, branded Wll over rear shoulder, blaze in face in shape of T on top; a black horse branded Wll near shoulder; and two dark bay fillies, unbranded.
 Supposed to have gone in the direction of Port Phillip.
 5 pound reward offered upon conviction of the offenders and recovery of the horses’.